JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ### Calling for help
 Evaluating code interactively is not the only way to infer its functionality, as there is a whole another world inside Julia's REPL: the help terminal.
-Accessing help terminal can be achieved simply by writing `?` with a query keyword after.
-This searches all the available documentation of individual methods/functions/types in the source code to find the corresponding keyword.
-The simplest way to create documentation that can be accessed in this way is using so called `docstring`s, which are multiline strings written above a function or type definition.
+Accessing help terminal can be achieved by writing `?` with a query keyword after.
+This searches documentation of all the available source code to find the corresponding keyword.
+The simplest way to create documentation, that can be accessed in this way, is using so called `docstring`s, which are multiline strings written above function or type definition.
 ```julia
 """
     polynomial(a, x)